NickElseySpelloC/YahooFinance/README.md

 macOS: 'brew install uvicorn'
 Windows: `pip install uv`

-The shell script used to run the app (*YahooFinance.sh*) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.
+The shell script used to run the app (*launch.sh*) is uses the *uv sync* command to ensure that all the prerequitie Python packages are installed in the virtual environment.

 # Configuration File
 The script uses the *config.yaml* YAML file for configuration.
 An example of included with the project (*config.yaml.example*).
 Copy this to *config.yaml* before running the app for the first time.
 Here's an example config file: